Rabbit Cages

 • They provide access to grazing

 • Both provide multiple doors to the run and cage.
-The square run enclosure is detachable, making a hutch move a bit easier, while the ark-shaped run is tall enough to walk into.
+The square run enclosure is detachable, making a hutch move a bit easier.

 • It is possible to secure the rabbit inside the hutch if necessary, such as when moving it to a new spot in the yard.

-In both cases, the grazing space will be exhausted within a few days.
-If you want the rabbit to continue to graze on the growing grass, you'll have to move the hutch frequently.
-(The fact that it separates into two pieces is an advantage.)
+In any run/hutch combo such as these, the grazing space will be exhausted within a few days.
+If you want the rabbit to continue to graze on the growing grass, be prepared to move the hutch frequently.
+(The fact that it separates into two pieces is advantageous.)

 Also note that female rabbits in particular tend to dig; with nothing between the rabbit and the grass/dirt, you may soon find yourself trying to locate and catch an escaped rabbit.
-For either hutch, plan to put 2" x 4" welded wire mesh under the grazing space to prevent digging out.
+For either hutch, plan to put 1 inch by 2 inch, or 2 inch by 4 inch, welded wire mesh under the grazing space to prevent digging out.

-I hope these observations and suggestions will help you identify the best rabbit cage design for your needs.
+I hope these observations and suggestions will help you identify and purchase the best rabbit cage design for your needs.

 Pet Rabbit Living Spaces e-book cover